mrtuuro/getir-case/README.md

 ---
 ### ```POST /api/in-memory```

-This endpoint is used to store data in a in-memory database.
+This endpoint is used to store data in an in-memory database.
 ### Request Body
 ```
 {